jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-3-planning-plus-black-box-spec-part-a-notes-cycle-2-black-box-part-a.md

     because now you need to just dig into it and focus on the creative process...
     the form in which to work comes later.
     -----
-    - I am almost sure, that during this project I will hit a wall a couple of times and have to do it completely differently.
+    - I am almost sure, that during this project I might hit a wall a couple of times and have to do it completely differently.

 - [x] Get concept clear in your head